Most files are arranged into words. It is very easy to split a line of text using Python into a list of words. Create a new Python script

 The new command in this script is

 split.
-This command is a function of a string, and splits the string into an array of strings.
+This command is a function of a string, and splits the string into a list of strings.

 line.split() splits the string contained in the variable line, splitting the string whenever it sees a space character.
 You can split by whatever you wish, so